-4. Florida Sidecar, CSP-Florida, and Future Non-SBIC Subsidiaries
+4. Florida Sidecar and Future Non-SBIC Subsidiaries

 Florida Sidecar was organized as a limited partnership under the laws of the state of Delaware on July 1, 2010 and its sole business purpose is to hold one or more investments on behalf of the Company.
-Florida Sidecar would be an investment company but for an exclusion in Section 3(c)(1) and its financial statements are consolidated with the Company's financial statements.
-CSP-Florida was organized as a limited liability company under the laws of the state of North Carolina on December 22, 2009 and serves as general partner to Florida Sidecar.
+Florida Sidecar would be an investment company but for an exclusion in Section 3(c)(7) and its financial statements are consolidated with the Company's financial statements.
 The Company may in the future form one or more direct or indirect wholly-owned non-SBIC Subsidiaries each of whose sole business purpose is to hold one or more investments on behalf of the Company.
 Any such non-SBIC Subsidiary would be an investment company but for an exclusion in Section 3(c) or in reliance on Rule 3a-7 and its financial statements would be consolidated with the Company's financial statements.